rubsj/angular-samples/README.md

 ### Reactive Forms

+### View as a core concept
+- Angular application is a tree of components However, under the hood angular uses a low-level abstraction called view.
+- There is a direct relationship between a view and a component — one view is associated with one component and vice verse
+- A view holds a reference to the associated component class instance in the component property.
+- All operations like property checks and DOM updates are performed on views
+- Properties of elements in a View can change, but the structure (number and order) of elements in a View cannot.
+- Changing the structure of Elements can only be done by inserting, moving or removing nested Views via a ViewContainerRef.
+Each View can contain many View Containers.
+- there’s no separate object for change detection and View is what change detection runs on
+- Each view has a link to its child views through nodes property and hence can perform actions on child views.
+- Each view has a state, which plays very important role because based on its value Angular decides whether to run change detection for the view and all its children or skip it.  e.g.
+  - FirstCheck
+  - ChecksEnabled
+  - Errored
+  - Destroyed

 ### Change Detection
 - reference : https://blog.angular-university.io/how-does-angular-2-change-detection-really-work/
 - A zone is nothing more than an execution context that survives multiple Javascript VM execution turns.
 It's a generic mechanism which we can use to add extra functionality to the browser.